jmorales2718/cache-simulation/README.md

 Lastly, Cache contains a vector, myCache, which contains all of the cache's sets.

+### Set
-**Set:** This class holds information about a single cache set.
+This class holds information about a single cache set.
 It stores values for different fields such as: setIndex, currTag, hitCounter, setAssoc, currBCapacity and currBlock_size. setIndex is used to store the index of the current set in the cache. currTag contains the tag of the current access to the set. hitCounter is used to store the number of hits for the current set.

 Set contains two initialize methods, which are both used by Cache in the appropriate situation. initializeVars only initializes the variables given as arguments and by using these initializes currTag. initializeDefaultSet calls initializeVars, and also creates populates the set with the correct number of Blocks.